 Now you might read this and come away with the opinion that Boxee's oversight is irresponsible.
 Ronen, Boxee CEO, explains it a different way:

 I, however, would put it another way: Boxee almost missed the bus because they were 100% focused, God forbid, on their business, rather than Washington bureaucracy.
-Technologies companies are the engines of our new economy because they are focused on innovating and broadening consumer choice, or otherwise put, minding their own business.
-The success or failure of a venture, every entrepreneur knows and believes, ultimately rests on the quality of your product/service and its success at meeting consumer needs and aspiration, regardless of whether they were previously even known to exist.
+Technology companies are the engines of our new economy because they are focused on innovating and broadening consumer choice, or otherwise put, minding their own business.
+The success or failure of a venture, every entrepreneur knows (or, at least, hopes), ultimately rests on the quality of your product/service and its success at meeting consumer needs and aspiration, regardless of whether they were previously even known to exist.

 The same cannot be said of the cable companies in this case.
 They see their future success as depending on their ability to perpetuate the status quo.
 And the easiest way to do this, since convincing customers that fewer choices is in the customer's best interest is obviously a hard sell, is to go to Washington.